disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/PRIVATE/Stanford Research Institute.md

 updated: 2025-07-22
 title: Stanford Research Institute
 tags:
+  - Organization
+  - Private
+  - Research
-  - organization
+  - Think Tank
-  - research
+  - USA
-  - thinktank
+  - California
 description: The Stanford Research Institute (SRI) was a key institution in the history of remote viewing, conducting research for the CIA and other intelligence agencies.
 ---